Updated June 20, 2023

 Introduction to PowerShell Alias

-Alias in PowerShell allows us to define short names for commands so that it will be easy for us to remember and write it, we can also create alias for any executable files.
+Alias in PowerShell allows us to define short names for commands so that it will be easy for us to remember and write them; we can also create an alias for any executable files.

-When we write any command and use the Set-Alias along with the name which we wanted to use for shorter names for the commands than in memory it will hold the command full details inside the memory with the Alias name.
-At any time if we wanted to use the defined shorter name for the alias we can call it with Get-Alias.
-We can use Set-Alias and Get-Alias commands for setting and getting the actual command with Alias.
-We also have an available command for removing and any existing Alias.
-We can overwrite the existing Alias if we wanted to do any modification into the existing Alias.
+When we write any command and use the Set-Alias along with the name we wanted to use for shorter names for the commands, then in memory, it will hold the command’s full details inside the memory with the Alias name.
+If we want to use the defined shorter name for the alias, we can call it with Get-Alias.
+We can use Set-Alias and Get-Alias commands for setting and getting the actual command with an alias.
+There is also a command available to remove any existing Alias.
+We can overwrite the existing alias if we want to do any modifications to the existing alias.

 How to Create PowerShell Alias?

-To create an alias we need to use the Set-Alias command.
+To create an alias, we need to use the Set-Alias command.
 This command allows us to set the alias name for the given function.
-Suppose we wanted to see the all list of available packages than we can use the command Get-Package but here we will create an alias for Get-Package.
-See the example below, here in this example we are setting an alias name for Get-Package with “pkg” name and in the next line, we are getting details of it by Get-Alias with “pkg” name.
+Suppose we wanted to see all list of available packages, then we can use the command Get-Package, but here we will create an alias for Get-Package.
+See the example below; here, in this example, we are setting an alias name for Get-Package with the “pkg” name, and in the next line, we are getting details of it by Get-Alias with the “pkg” name.

-We can use below syntax for setting an alias in powershell.
+We can use the below syntax for setting an alias in Powershell.

 [-Name] <shorter name for command>